yh111/gitStudy/readme.txt

 It is easy to create a new branch dev
-It is quick &simple to create a new branch. add from master and to merge to dev
+It is quick &simple to create a new branch. add from master and to merge to dev add another thing to test merge to feature1